 What do you need in life?
 This question is still hard to answer for me, but I came closer.
 During travelling I experienced that I’m happier with less – my happiness doesn’t rely on the standards I live in.

 The more people I meet, the more I consider my own values in life.
 I get to know various life designs.
-Finding out what matters to others makes me reflect, what I want and what I don’t want in my own life.
+Finding out what matters to others makes me reflect upon what I want and what I don’t want in my own life.
 I find out, what I’m ready to give up and what’s essential for my survival.

 MANY things had changed.
-I don’t say travelling is the only way to learn, but for sure it is one of the most effective.
+I don’t say to travel is the only way to learn, but for sure it is one of the most effective.
 There is barely anything that can teach you as much as travelling/working abroad does.
 I’m so grateful that I found the balls to just go for it.
 Instead of judging and blaming others for my own deficiencies, I have started to take full (!) responsibility for my own life.
 My anger yield understanding – disfavour turned into goodwill.
 Instead of questioning other peoples lives I live my own life now without resentments against others.

 The only thing I regret is that I didn’t start earlier.